-If OHR assesses a community housing provider as not meeting its performance criteria or as having some queries in its performance, the Housing SA will seek further information from OHR and the community housing provider to assess its Asset Management planning, which may include evidence of:
+If OHR finds that a community housing provider as not meeting its performance criteria or there's some queries in its performance, then Housing SA will seek further information from OHR and the community housing provider to assess its Asset Management planning, which may include evidence of:

 - Budgeted expenditure per property for the previous financial year